nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 # Quick start
-- Ensure you have **Java 11** or above installed in your Computer.
+1. Ensure you have **Java 11** or above installed in your Computer.
+   - You can download **Java 11** from [this link](https://www.oracle.com/java/technologies/downloads/#java11).
-- Download the latest **ultimatedivoctracker.jar** from [our GitHub repository](https://github.com/AY2122S2-CS2103T-T12-1/tp/releases).
+2. Download the latest **ultimatedivoctracker.jar** from [our GitHub repository](https://github.com/AY2122S2-CS2103T-T12-1/tp/releases).
-- Copy the file to the folder you want to use as the home folder for your Ultimate DivocTracker application.
+3. Copy the file to the folder you want to use as the home folder for your Ultimate DivocTracker application.
-- Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+4. Double-click the file to start the app.
+The GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.
-- Refer to the Features below for details of each command.
+5. Refer to the Features below for details of each command.

 <div markdown="block" class="alert alert-info">

 > :information_source: **Installation notes:**
-> - Application data will be stored in the same folder containing the application executable.
+> - Application save data will be stored in the same folder containing the **ultimatedivoctracker.jar** application.
 > - Currently officially supported for **Windows**, **Mac** and **Linux** platforms.

 </div>